Uncertainty-Driven Action Quality Assessment: Experiment

 \subsubsection{Effects of weight attention module}

-The weight attention (WA) module can not bring diverse results, so we combine it with the CVAE based module to prove its effectiveness.
-Comparison of models \#2 and \#3 fully demonstrates the advantage of the weight attention strategy.
+The WA module alone cannot produce diverse results, so we integrate it with the CVAE-based module to showcase its effectiveness.
+A comparison between models \#2 and \#3 comprehensively illustrates the advantage of the weight attention strategy.
 Directly averaging the clip-level features is too simple.
-Instead, we capture more rich video-level features by learning the contribution of each clip-level feature.
+In contrast, we capture more rich video-level features by learning the contribution of each clip-level feature.